 Beyond the explicit token costs, hidden expenses like rate limits, inefficient caching strategies, and suboptimal model choices can significantly increase AI API expenses, with model latency contributing non-obvious infrastructure overhead to overall system costs.
 These factors often go unnoticed until the monthly invoice arrives, creating a frustrating disconnect between perceived and actual expenditure.

 Rate limits represent an invisible cost structure often glossed over on pricing pages.
 Every provider imposes throughput restrictions, and exceeding these limits often forces an upgrade to enterprise tiers, which operate on dramatically different economic models.
 For applications experiencing unpredictable traffic spikes, this presents planning challenges that straightforward per-token pricing doesn’t capture.
 Poorly implemented or absent caching strategies are another major culprit.
 While some providers offer prompt caching for repeated context, building application-level caching requires careful architectural decisions early in development, allowing for reduced charges on subsequent requests for similar inputs.
-Many teams discover 20-30% of their AI API spend is eaten by hidden costs not visible on standard pricing pages.
+Many teams discover 20–30% of their AI API spend is eaten by hidden costs not visible on standard pricing pages.
+This aligns with findings from the 2025 Andreessen Horowitz (a16z) AI Infrastructure report, which found that for companies scaling AI to production, infrastructure and data-layer costs consistently outpaced model costs as a share of total AI spend.

 To proactively identify and mitigate these hidden costs, consider these steps: